Paradise Worldwide wants to help Gen AI platforms become licensed - and get rightsholders paid in the process - Music Business Worldwide

 “When you get the content from the client, there’s a front-end that requires a bit more data fields than the industry [commonly uses] now.
 The development of extended metadata, including complete publishing metadata, is quite important.”

-He adds: “If the IPI [publicly accessible international identification number], the ISWC [International Standard Musical Work Code] and correct Writer Splits, Publisher and CMO / IME data (if available) – I call it the complete code set – are missing, rights collectors on the publishing side are not able to get the complete revenue [owed to them].
+He adds: “If the IPI [Interested Party Information number], the ISWC [International Standard Musical Work Code] and correct Writer Splits, Publisher and CMO / IME data (if available) – I call it the complete code set – are missing, rights collectors on the publishing side are not able to get the complete revenue [owed to them].
 It’s important that the industry works on this, and that’s something we have done [via the All Rights model]”

 Parade Worldwide’s All Rights framework forms the basis of a new venture called AIxchange, which is dedicated to licensing AI training data to Gen AI platforms.